 How To Remove Embroidered Logo

-We will cover both types of embroidery for better guide.
-Let’s begin with uncover the hand made embroidery from shirt.
+In this blog, we will cover both types of embroidery for a better guide.
+Let’s begin with uncovering the handmade embroidery from a shirt.

 - STEP 1